 There is a lot of News about income today.
 It is a very controversial topic that I have often found myself tiptoeing around.
 People are being bombarded with assertions about tax cuts, average earnings and shortfalls in household incomes.
 It is an interesting issue which can be very polarising but the basics are straight forward.
+The obvious question is ‘Do we take society for granted?’

 This article is about challenging the popular belief that: